TypeCellOS/TypeCell/docs/interactive-introduction.md

 ];

 ```
+Great, but what are these `$` symbols?
+Whenever you `export` a variable, you can access it across
+the document by using the `$` symbol.
+In other words, `$` is a store for all variables that you want
+to access across cells! `export` also displays the variable below the cell, but you might not always
+want this.
+In this case, you can use `export default` to overwrite what's displayed below the cell.

 Now, if you're like my grandma, you're feeding the entire neighborhood by yourself, but you don't
 yet know if our friend prefers dry/wet food or how many cans they eat per week.
 Go ahead and add